Watch Now: Vaccines to open Feb. 22 for teachers, school staff along with next priority group, Oklahoma officials say

-Teachers and school staff will soon be able to make appointments for COVID-19 vaccines, as well as Oklahomans of all ages with comorbidities.
+Teachers and school staff will soon be able to make appointments for COVID-19 vaccinations, as will Oklahomans of all ages with comorbidities.

 “We have the sixth-highest percentage of all the states with people with at least one dose in the country,” Gov. Kevin Stitt said as he announced he would soon move Oklahoma to the next priority group within its distribution plan.